fuinorg/utils4j/README.md

 XML stream writer that does **not** escape the content of a CDATA section.
 This is meant to be used with JAXB to serialize a string field to a CDATA section.
-The field to write as CDATA section is annotated with @CDataXmlAdapter.
+The field to write as CDATA section is annotated with a CDataXmlAdapter.

 Example of class using the adapter:
 ```Java